Skip to content

 ...

-The easiest way to check which labels are attached to a specific object with is using the additional --show-labels option of the kubectl get command.
-Checking the annotations is not much more difficult: it can be done as in the following example:
+To check which labels are attached to a specific object, use the additional --show-labels option of the kubectl get command.

 $ kubectl get pod cluster1-pxc-0 -o jsonpath='{.metadata.annotations}'